ARM9/bass/doc/basics.md

 ```

 **Note:**<br>
-> Even though it's not a bug, but more 'not a feature': You cannot nest definition calls.
-Not linear, and of course not recursive.
-At the moment its not possible to call other generators
+> Even though it is not a bug, but more 'not a feature': definition calls cannot be nested.
+Neither linear nor recursive.
+At the moment, it is not possible for a generator to call other generators

 ### Macros
-Macros can take zero or more arguments, and name overloading with differing arity is possible.
-Recursion is supported, but requires conditionals in order to break infinite recursion.
-Macros must be declared before being used, and can be re-declared later on.
+Macros can take zero or more arguments.
+Name overloading with differing arity is possible.
+Recursion is supported, but requires conditional statements in order to break infinite recursion.
+Macros must be declared before being used and can be re-declared later on.

-By default, macro parameters are simply the names of the values, and are passed in as defines.
-It is also possible to specify the type of the parameter, which will cause the invocation to pass the value in as the requested type.
+By default, macro parameters are simply the names of the values and are passed in as defines.
+It is also possible to specify the type of the parameter, which will cause the invocation to pass the value as the requested type.
 Supported types are: define, evaluate and variable.

 ```as
 macro seek(offset) {